Since Trump came to power, cowardice has become contagious

 And then there are the crybabies running the great universities.
 Specifically Columbia, whose interim president hoisted a white flag high above the hallowed halls of learning.
 Katrina Armstrong promptly stepped down, to be replaced by an acting president, Claire Shipman, who has already been warned that it’s only a matter of weeks before she’s forced out.

 But none of this rivals the flabby capitulation of some of the most affluent law firms in America, who have stumbled out of their well-appointed offices with their hands in the air.
-Trump began by - almost certainly illegally - threatening one law firm, Paul, Weiss, in retaliation for some slight, real or imagined.
+Trump began by (almost certainly illegally) threatening one law firm – Paul, Weiss – in retaliation for some slight, real or imagined.
 Within a week, the firm surrendered, promising to devote $40m in legal services to causes close to Trump’s heart.
-They also vowed to abandon any DEI policies.
+It also vowed to abandon any DEI policies.

-Paul Weiss has long prided itself on being at the forefront of the fight for civil rights.
+Paul, Weiss has long prided itself on being at the forefront of the fight for civil rights.
 It is not a poor company.
-Last year was something of a boom year, with revenues growing 31 per cent to $2.63 bn.
-The average pay for its partners in 2024 was $7.5 m.
+Last year was something of a boom year, with revenues growing 32 per cent to $2.63bn.
+The average pay for its partners in 2024 was $7.5m.

 Meanwhile, all the richest law firms in America are – so far – looking the other way.

 According to Thursday’s New York Times, the answer is a collective decision to climb under the duvet and hope no one notices.
-None of the top 10 firms by revenue has come out in solidarity with Perkins Cole.
-According to the NYT: “For most of the big firms….they quietly support it, but are concerned that signing the document would draw Mr. Trump’s ire and cost them clients.”
+None of the top 10 firms by revenue has come out in solidarity with Perkins Coie.
+According to the NYT: “For most of the big firms ... they quietly support it, but are concerned that signing the document would draw Mr Trump’s ire and cost them clients.”

 And that’s how the Great Grovel unfolds.